 Verbal Tic: James from "Cashmere" appears to be unable to go without saying All In at least every other sentence.
 Even when passed out on the couch he kept muttering the phrase.

-Very Special Episode: The second to last episode of season 3, since rather than help a failing bar get better, Jon is helping to rebuild a bar wrecked by Hurricane Sandy that has run out of funds.
+Very Special Episode: The "Bungalow Bar" episode, since rather than help a failing bar get better, Jon is helping to rebuild a bar wrecked by Hurricane Sandy that has run out of funds.
 He does a bit of improvement with the staff and decor, but it is less making a bad bar good, but a good bar better.